Compressive Spectral Image Reconstruction using Deep Prior and Low-Rank Tensor Representation: Simulation and Results

-Although the proposed method does not need data to work, this test compares its results with the data-driven approaches to demonstrate the quality achieved.
+Although the proposed method does not need data to work, this test compares its results with the deep learning approaches to demonstrate the quality achieved.
 In particular, we use five learning-based methods for comparison: HSCNN \cite{xiong2017hscnn}, ISTA-Net \cite{zhang2018ista}, Autoencoder \cite{choi2017high}; HIR-DSSP \cite{wang2019hyperspectral} and DNU~\cite{wang2020dnu}.
-These methods where trained using the public ICVL \cite{arad2016sparse}, Harvard \cite{chakrabarti2011statistics}, and KAIST \cite{choi2017high} hyperspectral image data-sets using their available codes; the sensing process was evaluated for a single snapshot, according to~\cite{wang2020dnu}.
-For the proposed method, the two network architectures were evaluated, i.e., AutoEnconder-Based, and UNet-based.
+These methods were trained using the public ICVL \cite{arad2016sparse}, Harvard \cite{chakrabarti2011statistics}, and KAIST \cite{choi2017high} hyperspectral image data-sets using their available codes and following the principles in ~\cite{wang2018hyperreconnet,wang2019hyperspectral} to partition the training and testing sets; the sensing process was evaluated for a single snapshot with 30 dB of SNR, according to~\cite{wang2020dnu}.
+For this section, ResNet-based, AutoEnconder-Based, and UNet-based were used as the Convolutional layer in the proposed method with $\rho=\{0.5, 0.7, 0.7\}$, respectively.
 Two testing images of $512\times 512$ of spatial resolution and $31$ spectral bands were chosen to evaluate the different methods, and the reconstruction results and ground truth are shown in Fig. \ref{fig:DataDriven}.
-It can be observed that the two variants of the proposed method outperform in visual and quantitative results to HSCNN, ISTA-Net, AutoEnconder, HIR-DSSP, up to $(5/0.030/0.020)$ in terms of (PSNR/SSIM/SAM),respectively, and show comparable/close results with respect to the DNU method, which is the best data-driven method.
-However, the proposed method has the advantage that it does not require training data compared with the driven-data methods, i.e., only the compressive measurements are available for the proposed approach.
+It can be observed that the two variants of the proposed method outperform in visual and quantitative results to HSCNN, ISTA-Net, AutoEnconder, HIR-DSSP, up to $(5/0.030/0.020)$ in terms of (PSNR/SSIM/SAM), respectively, and show comparable/close results with respect to the DNU method, which is the best deep learning method.
+To make a fair run-time comparison of the different methods, all the recovery approaches were running in an Intel (R) Xeon (R) CPU 2.80 GHz.
+Additionally, since all deep learning methods are implemented to use GPU, we also run it Google Colab source using an NVIDIA Tesla P100 PCIe 16 GB.
+Table \ref{table:times} shows the running time for reconstructing one spectral image from the compressive measurements.
+Notice that the proposed methods are iterative; therefore, we employed 2,000 iterations which offers a stable convergence.
+Although the execution time to obtain a spectral image is longer than most deep learning methods, the proposed methods have the advantage that it does not require training, i.e., only the compressive measurements are available for the proposed approach.